tarakantaacharya/SecureConnect/backend/README.md

-# MERN Practice - Backend
+# Backend

-This is the backend part of the MERN (MongoDB, Express, React, Node.js) Practice project.
+This is the backend part of the MERN (MongoDB, Express, React, Node.js) project.
 It provides a RESTful API for user authentication, profile management, and OTP-based password reset functionality.

 ## Project Structure